VoltRipper

 Street-legal reality

 This is the cross-shop most MX5 Pro buyers are actually making.
-On paper the MX5 Pro wins — more peak power, a bigger battery, a higher unlocked top speed, and a lower price, which is exactly why it edges the Score.
-But note the top-speed column: the Light Bee X ships ready to run at 53 mph, while the MX5 Pro arrives throttled to 20 mph until you derestrict it, and it sits on a younger aftermarket than Sur-Ron's segment-deepest ecosystem.
-Choose the MX5 Pro if you want the newest, most powerful 72V hardware for the money and don't mind unlocking it; choose the Light Bee X if you want the ready-to-rip, best-supported bike with the longest proven track record.
+The MX5 Pro wins on hardware — more peak power, a bigger battery, a higher unlocked top speed — and takes the Score 91 to 89.
+It is also $590 dearer, not cheaper.
+And note how each arrives: the Light Bee X ships ready to run at 50 mph, while the MX5 Pro is throttled to 20 mph until you derestrict it, on a younger aftermarket than Sur-Ron's.

 Bottom line

-The Talaria Sting MX5 Pro is the brand's most capable trail bike yet and the first Talaria to out-spec the Sur-Ron Light Bee X on paper — the pick for riders who want maximum 72V power-per-dollar from a dealer-backed brand and are willing to derestrict.
-Its 85 Score reflects genuinely flagship hardware, tempered by a still-young ecosystem and the factory speed limiter rather than any lack of capability.
+The Talaria Sting MX5 Pro is the brand's most capable Sting yet and the first Talaria to out-spec the Sur-Ron Light Bee X on paper — the pick for riders who want maximum 72V power-per-dollar from a dealer-backed brand and are willing to derestrict.
+Its 91 Score reflects genuinely strong Sting-line hardware, tempered by a still-young ecosystem and the factory speed limiter rather than any lack of capability.
 If those trade-offs don't bother you, it's one of the best hardware values in the class.

 VoltRipper is spec-verified and data-driven — we do not claim hands-on testing of this bike.
 Specs and prices are cross-checked against the sources listed above and re-verified regularly; real-world figures are our own estimates, clearly labeled.